MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

 |Internet access|Needed to download R Client and any dependencies.
 If you do not have an internet connection, for the instructions for an [offline installation](#offline)|

-The following additional component is included in Setup and required for R Client.
-* Microsoft R Open 3.3.3

->[!WARNING]
->Microsoft R Open is a requirement of Microsoft R Client.
+Also included and required for R Client setup is Microsoft R Open 3.3.3.
+Microsoft R Open is a requirement of Microsoft R Client.
 In offline scenarios when no internet connection is available on the target machine, you must manually download the R Open installer.
 Use only the link specified in the installer or installation guide.
 Do NOT go to MRAN and download it from there or you may inadvertently get the wrong version for your Microsoft R product.

 ## Setup Requirements